Healthy Homes Assessment Onekawa

 Insulation Onekawa

-Insulation for underfloor and ceilings has been compulsory on all rental houses since 1 July 2019.
-All landlords and property managers have to ensure that the insulation meets current standard.
-In some cases, existing ceiling insulation or insulation in the subfloor space may require to be added or replaced.
+The insulation of the ceiling and underfloor is required to all rental houses since July 1, 2019.
+Property managers and landlords must make sure that the insulation is up to current standard.
+In some instances, existing ceiling insulation or insulation in the sub floor space might require to be added or replaced.

-A well-insulated house will reduce the risk of condensation, and decrease the risk of mould and dampness, and it will make more easy for the household to keep the heat.
+A properly insulated home can help control condensation and lower the chance of mould and dampness and it will make much easier for the home to keep the heat.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3